 With a desire to stay comfortable & somewhat connected, we purchased a bit of new gear for our long 2018 road trip.
 Our goal was to invest in quality products that we can use for years to come, although it’s worth noting that we didn’t blow the budget on high-end gear.
 We didn’t receive any of this stuff for free, nor are we getting paid to promote the product reviewed below.
 These are our objective opinions on our purchases, not true technical reviews.
 Of course, we would be open to objectively reviewing any gear that is sent our way in the future *wink wink*.

 For our first gear review, it just makes sense to start with shelter, yes?

-Because there are only two of us, we had plenty of room in the tent for bags of clothing or to bring in camp chairs when we wanted to get out of the rain but not be reclining or sitting on the ground.
+Because there are only two of us, we have plenty of room in the tent for bags of clothing or to bring in camp chairs when we wish to get out of the rain but not be reclining or sitting on the ground.
 Two large doors make for easy entry from either side, and two large vestibules provide extra gear storage.

-It’s important to note that the Grand Hut’s high profile does not make it ideal for very windy conditions, and it’s imperative that this tent is guyed out properly.
-You will need to purchase some extra line and a few more tent stakes for guy-ing the rainfly because the tent doesn’t come with quite enough of either, a silly oversight by REI considering the price point and quality of this tent.
-And yeah, I realize our tent isn’t guyed out in a couple of my pictures, but that’s because we had good wind blocks in those particular sites.
+I will note that the Grand Hut’s high profile does not make it ideal for very windy conditions, and it is imperative that this tent is guyed out properly.
+You will need to purchase some extra line and a few more tent stakes for guy-ing the rainfly because the tent doesn’t come with quite enough of either, a silly oversight considering the price point and quality of this tent.
+And yes, I realize that our tent isn’t guyed out in a couple of my pictures, but that’s because in those particular sites the wind was still and additionally we had good wind blocks.